Nyakio-Eva/Bot-Battlr-app/README.md

    * display a list a bots profiles = with buttons: view profile, add bot to your army, and close profile
    * use pagination

-- create a MyBotArmy component to render individual bots selected by user
+- create a YourBotArmy component to render individual bots selected by user

 - Implement functionality to:
-    * add a bot to MyBotArmy component
+    * add a bot to YourBotArmy component
     * release a bot from the army
     * delete a bot from the collection

 - Add pagination
   * create pagination component

                       -----------------------------END--------------------------------------